codedragon/Puppy_career_talk/slides.md

 ## Lessons
 * Choose a short term goal and a long view direction
     * Can be simple, just something to focus on
-    * for me: python and best practices
+    * for me: job where best pracices and developer growth are important
 * Concentrate on what brings the most bang for your buck<!-- .element: class="fragment" data-fragment-index="1" -->
-    * for me:
+    for me:
     * interviewing over whiteboarding
     * talks, teaching, coding events over small talk
 * find support, may be a long haul<!-- .element: class="fragment" data-fragment-index="2" -->